 I missed a lab.
 What can I do?

-You will have an opportunity to make up a single lab at the end of the semester.
+For Courses 1010, 1025, 1035, 1075, 1600: you will have an opportunity to make up a single lab at the end of the semester.
 Before the make-up day, you should remind your TA that you want to make up the lab.

 In rare cases, a special arrangement may be possible.
 You must talk to your TA in advance if you feel your case merits special attention.
 Neither the TA nor the course instructor is required to concede to any request for special arrangements.

 If you do not make up the lab that you missed, then you will receive a zero for your in-class work.
 You may also receive a zero for any work which was due (e.g., pre-lab or formal report).
 If you missed 2 labs in a semester, then you will be allowed to make up one lab.
 You will receive a zero for the in-class work for the remaining missed lab.
 If you miss more than 2 labs in a semester, you will receive an “F” for the laboratory portion of the course.

 We ask that you attend the section in which you are enrolled.
 Switching sections permanently without doing so officially causes all sorts of problems with equipment and grades.

 If you would like to officially change your lab section, you must contact the Physics Main Office.

 Can I access my data outside of my lab section?